-Different monitors have different features: many will tell you what risk category you fall into, calculate averages, let you download data to another device, or store information for multiple users.
+Different blood pressure monitors have different features: many will tell you what risk category you fall into, calculate averages, let you download data to another device, or store information for multiple users.

-Do some research online before you buy.
-Also, most monitors are very accurate, but make sure yours has been clinically validated.
+Do some research online before you buy a blood pressure monitor.
+Also, most bp readers are very accurate, but make sure yours has been clinically validated.
 Choose one with user-friendly controls and an easy-to-read display.